WES Expert Panel

 In support of the Strategy, the Government of Canada established the WES Expert Panel to provide advice and identify opportunities and challenges for women entrepreneurs.

 What is the Expert Panel?

 The Government of Canada has assembled diverse and talented Canadians to be members of an Expert Panel.
 The Panel is comprised of experts from the private sector and civil society from across the country, with significant experience, expertise, and knowledge in a range of disciplines.
 Members have backgrounds that include entrepreneurs (in various sectors), financial experts, mentors and academics.

-Members of the Panel will act on a part-time, volunteer basis.
+Members of the Panel act on a part-time, volunteer basis.
 To avoid potential conflicts of interest, panel members have been screened.

-To create the WES Expert Panel, the Government of Canada sought expressions of interest from diverse and talented Canadians through a public application process.
+To establish the Panel, the Government of Canada sought expressions of interest from diverse and talented Canadians through a public application process.
 Applications from a number of highly-qualified candidates were received.

-The committee will be co-chaired by Laura McGee, Founder and CEO, Diversio and Danièle Henkel, Founder, Daniele Henkel Inc.;
+The committee is co-chaired by Laura McGee, Founder and CEO, Diversio and Danièle Henkel, Founder, Daniele Henkel Inc.;

 WES Expert Panel Co-chairs Laura McGee, founder and CEO of Diversio talks about the Women Entrepreneurship Strategy.